Kayaking, Canoeing, and Tubing

 Looking for the paddling world’s best-kept secret?
 You’ve found it - Columbia, South Carolina.
 For starters, three diverse rivers - the Broad, the Saluda and the Congaree - crisscross the region, offering a range of experiences from easy floats to challenging rapids.

 “Within 10 minutes of downtown you can paddle calm, flat water past historic structures like the old Confederate Arsenal or through a set of 1907 locks.
-There are also class II rapids on the Saluda and lots of wildlife,” says Kevin Geddings, who owns Adventure Carolina and has been leading canoe and kayak trips for years.
+There are also class II rapids on the Saluda and lots of wildlife,” says Kevin Geddings, who owns Adventure Carolina in Cayce and has been leading canoe and kayak trips for years.
 “I particularly love paddling in the fall and winter, when the trees have lost their leaves.
 The views are incredible.
 All you need is a warm coat and a pair of gloves - you won’t get wet!”

 If you’d rather explore further afield, book a kayak trip with Bill Easterbrooks of Carolina Outdoor Adventures, who takes kayakers south on the Congaree, past sites of ancient Congaree Indian settlements, a historic sunken barge and to large sandbars for lunch and a swim.